diptobiswasanime4/Notes/Compiler Design/Lexical Analysis.md

 In this phase the high-level language is taken as an input string, and is then broken into tokens.

+Alphabets of the input String are called Lexemes and their associated functions are called Tokens.

 Below are the important tokens:

 1. Identifier - defined by programmers - variables